 Recognize Child Abuse Prevention Month

-Child Abuse Prevention Month 2020 Virtual Activities
+Child Abuse Prevention Month 2021

 - Plant a Virtual Pinwheel to Recognize Child Abuse Prevention Month!

 - Plant a virtual pinwheel in a digital pinwheel garden

 - Customize your pinwheel and/or dedicate it to someone!

 - Then, select Prevent Child Abuse North Carolina to benefit from your virtual pinwheel contribution

 Child Abuse Prevention Month Online Toolkit